-Our responsibility is to express an opinion on the management income statement based on our audit.
+Our responsibility is to express an opinion on the Management Income Statement based on our audit.
 We conducted our audit in accordance with Australian Auditing Standards.
-Those Standards require that we comply with relevant ethical requirements relating to audit engagements and plan and perform the audit to obtain reasonable assurance whether the management income statement is free from material misstatement.
+Those Standards require that we comply with relevant ethical requirements relating to audit engagements and plan and perform the audit to obtain reasonable assurance whether the Management Income Statement is free from material misstatement.

-An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the management income statement.
-The procedures selected depend on the auditor's judgement, including the assessment of the risks of material misstatement of the management income statement, whether due to fraud or error.
-In making those risk assessments, the auditor considers internal control relevant to the entity's preparation of the management income statement in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
-An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates, if any, made by directors as well as evaluating the overall presentation of the management income statement.
+An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the Management Income Statement.
+The procedures selected depend on the auditor's judgement, including the assessment of the risks of material misstatement of the Management Income Statement, whether due to fraud or error.
+In making those risk assessments, the auditor considers internal control relevant to the entity's preparation of the Management Income Statement in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
+An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates, if any, made by directors of the company, as well as evaluating the overall presentation of the Management Income Statement.